-The aim of this part is to indicate the gap between the Law-on-Books—the blanket criminal ban against bigamy—and the Law-in-Action—Shari'a court's actual recorded practice—through the analysis of polygamy cases in contemporary Shari'a court records (sijil) of Beersheba (2008-2016).
-A brief outlining of these two legal phenomena is necessary to understand the constellations of power at play when the Shari'a court ratifies polygamous marriages in spite of its illegality according to Israeli Criminal Law.
+The objective of this part is to indicate the gap between the Law-on-Books—the blanket criminal ban against bigamy—and the Law-in-Action—Shari'a court's actual recorded practice—through the analysis of polygamous marital cases kept in contemporary Shari'a court records (sijil) of Beersheba (2008-2016).
+A brief outline of these two legal phenomena is a necessary first step to understanding the power constellations at play when the Shari'a court ratifies polygamous marriages in spite of its illegality according to Israeli Criminal Law.

-The decision to sample the years 2008-2016 was taken mainly in accordance to the availability of materials.
-I originally requested to review Shari'a court records since its establishment in 1971.
-I was granted access, however, only to files stored electronically; a constraint which narrowed my materials to those discussed in the court from 2008 to 2016.
-The total number of cases under the category of marriage between these years are 10,479 cases; I sampled 30% of them, which amount to 3,150 marriage cases.
-Once the review process was underway, after the analyses of 643 marriage cases between the years 2008-2009, a pattern of repetition began to emerge.
-I thus decided to sample every second year as follows: 2008-2009, 2010, 2012, 2014, and 2016 (January-September).
-The total marriage cases within the bounds of these years I reviewed are 2,052 cases.
-667 cases were polygamy cases that are equal to 32.5% of the overall.
+The decision to sample the years 2008-2016 was taken mainly due to the availability of materials.
+I originally requested to review Shari'a court records since its establishment in 1971, but was granted, ultimately, access only to those files which were stored electronically, spanning the years 2008 to 2016.
+The total number of cases categorized as dealing with marriage between these years was 10,479.
+Of these, I sampled 30%, some 3,150 individual marriage cases.
+Once the review process was underway, after the analyses of 643 marriage cases between the years 2008-2009, a repetitive pattern began to emerge.
+I thus decided, instead, to sample every second year as follows: 2008-2009, 2010, 2012, 2014, and 2016 (January-September).
+The total amount of individual marriage cases I ultimately reviewed is 2,052.
+667 cases indicated that they involved polygamous matrimony, amounting to as much as 32.5% of all matrimonial cases brought before the court.